Run the upgrade wizard¶

 Update backend translations¶

 In the Install tool, go to the module “Maintenance” -> “Manage languages” and update your translations.
 If you don’t update your translations, new texts will only be displayed in English.
-The translations are available, once the Translation Team for your language has translated the texts.
+Missing languages or translations can be added following the section Internationalization and Localization.